 Do you want to own a home of your own but don’t think you can afford it?
-There are Government-led Low Cost Home Ownership (LCHO) schemes (also known as Help to Buy) which could help you to get on to the property ladder or into discounted rented accommodation.
+There are Government-led Low Cost Home Ownership (LCHO) schemes (also known as Help to Buy) which could help you to get on to the property ladder.

-For many people LCHO/Help to Buy schemes will be their best chance of owning or renting a home in the area in which they aspire to establish roots.
+For many people LCHO/Help to Buy schemes will be their best chance of owning a home in the area in which they aspire to establish roots.
 To qualify for these schemes, applicants should:

 The only priority group, as defined by the Homes and Communities Agency, is MoD personnel, or former members of the British Armed Forces (who have been discharged in the last 2 years) or bereaved partners of service personnel killed in action.